deboramcardoso/daiichisankyo-de-assignment/README.md

 Jira Ticket
 ------------------------------------------------------------------

-Title: Improve API with customer interactions metrics
+**Title**: Improve API with customer interactions metrics

-**Mandatory:**
 - Review the provided business requirements and note down any assumptions or questions to clarify during the team meeting.
 - Add new database migration with improved schema.
 - Create a new API endpoint to serve customer interaction metrics.
-- Add filtering options to the endpoint (e.g., filter by channel, date, customer, or customer type).
+- Add filtering options to the endpoint (e.g., filter by date).
 - Refactor testing.
 - Document the system architecture and improvements to present to the business stakeholders.

-**Optional:**
-- Implement an automated alert for anomalies in customer interactions.
-- Create a autho method for the API.
-- Add detailed logging for better monitoring and debugging.
-- Refactor to use different database management library.

 Definition of done: